CommonGarden/Grow-IoT/README.md

 node tests/test-device.js
 ```

-[Grow.js](https://github.com/CommonGarden/Grow.js) is a helper library that makes it fairly easy to connect a thing to Grow-IoT.
-You can use it for both hardware or virtual things.
-It plays well with the [Johnny-Five](http://johnny-five.io/) robotics library, so [many devices](http://johnny-five.io/#platform-support) can be connected.
+You can find the web component for this device in the `imports/examples` folder.

+See [Grow.js](https://github.com/CommonGarden/Grow.js) for more info on connecting devices.
 You can also interact with the Grow-IoT api using the Distributed Data Protocol. *There are DDP Clients available in many different programming languages*, see http://meteorpedia.com/read/DDP_Clients for a list.

 ## Adding components